visit-dav/visit/src/doc/dev_manual/pr_review.rst

 * I have added tests that prove my fix is effective or that my feature works
 * New and existing unit tests pass locally with my changes
 * I have added any new baselines to the repo
-* I have assigned reviewers (see LINK LINK LINK for information on VisIt procedures for PR reviewers)

 Comments and Tasks